 Encouraging and cultivating a fan discussion around a new release can further excite core readers.

 Don’t have a comments section available on your website?
 No problem.
-Encouraging discussions, especially with specific questions and prompts, in Facebook comments or Twitter threads are good alternatives.
+Encouraging discussions, especially with specific questions and prompts, in Facebook, Instagram, or TikTok comments or Twitter threads are good alternatives.
 Nora let Facebook fans know about the blog discussion, and many fans participated on this Facebook post as well.

 Repost #bookstagram pics and other fan art

 Fan #bookstagrams and other fan art are free and endearing content.
 Reposting them is a positive way to interact with popular book pages and your biggest fans.
 Fans love when authors repost their content — just be sure to use the Repost app or credit the fan in the caption.

 J. Daniels celebrated the release day of All We Want by reposting an appealing Instagram from a book lover who posts pictures of many of her favorite books.
 Keep an eye out for posts like these!

 Adam Silvera retweeted a fan’s sketch for the release of What If It’s Us.
 Pay attention to social media hashtags and mentions of the book on release day!